github/developer.github.com/content/changes/2015-06-10-organization-permissions-changes-coming-on-june-10.md

 If your application uses these APIs, we urge you to update your application as soon as possible.
 (Read [December's announcement][org-permissions-preview] for more details on the changes.)

 The migration period we started in [January][org-permissions-finalization] offered a migration period allowing applications to opt in to these changes (as described below).
-On June 24, these changes will become official parts of the GitHub API v3.
+On June 24, these changes will become official parts of GitHub API v3.
 At that time, these changes will apply to all API consumers.

 ### More flexible options for the "List your repositories" API